Renato Casarotto: The Frêney triple

-After several years of planning, in 1982 Casarotto launches an attempt to perform solo winter ascents of the three routes of the Frêney Glacier basin back to back without having previously climbed them.
+After several years of planning, in 1982 Casarotto launched an attempt to perform solo winter ascents of the three routes of the Frêney Glacier basin back to back without having previously climbed them.
 Casarotto had first attempted this in 1980 beginning on the south crest of Aiguille Noire de Peuterey, but he had to stop at Welzenbach tower.
 In his 1982 attempt he started on the west face of Aiguille Noire.

 On the 1st of February he began approaching the base of the face with a 40 kg pack containing his tent, climbing equipment and supplies for many days of climbing.
 He did not bring a radio and did not leave supplies for himself along the route.
-The following day he starts on the Ratti-Vitali route on the west face of Aiguille Noire, reaching the summit on the 4th and slept for the night in his tent before beginning the descent towards the Frêney Glacier, before going back up on the 6th along the Gervasutti-Boccalatte route of Picco Gugliermina.
+The following day he started on the Ratti-Vitali route on the west face of Aiguille Noire, reaching the summit on the 4th and slept for the night in his tent before beginning the descent towards the Frêney Glacier, before going back up on the 6th along the Gervasutti-Boccalatte route of Picco Gugliermina.

-Between the 7th and 9th he ascends the Gervasutti-Boccalatte route under heavy snow, reaching the Aiguille Blanche de Peuterey, and descending Col de Peuterey, bivouacking for a night.
+Between the 7th and 9th he ascended the Gervasutti-Boccalatte route under heavy snow, reaching the Aiguille Blanche de Peuterey, and descending Col de Peuterey, bivouacking for a night.

-On the 11th of February he starts ascending the Bonington route of the Pilone Centrale del Frêney.
-After two days he reaches the base of the Chandelle, the hardest part of the route.
-After overcoming this section in difficult weather conditions he reaches the summit of Mont Blanc on the 14th under heavy fog, before descending the next day to Chamonix along the French side.
+On the 11th of February he started ascending the Bonington route of the Pilone Centrale del Frêney.
+After two days he reached the base of the Chandelle, the hardest part of the route.
+After overcoming this section in difficult weather conditions he reached the summit of Mont Blanc on the 14th under heavy fog, before descending the next day to Chamonix along the French side.

 Other solo climbs

-Between the 30th of December 1982 and the 9th of January 1983 he performed a solo climb of the north face of the Piccolo Mangart di Coritenza in the Julian Alps, a route that had been opened by Enzo Cozzolino of Trieste, a route that Messner had described as a prescurser to the 7th grade.
+Between the 30th of December 1982 and the 9th of January 1983 he performed a solo climb of the north face of the Piccolo Mangart di Coritenza in the Julian Alps, a route that had been opened by Enzo Cozzolino of Trieste, a route that Messner had described as a precursor to the 7th grade.

 In April 1984 he climbed the West spur of Denali along the south-east ridge (nicknamed "the ridge of no return").

 In 1985, he performed the first solo winter climb of the Gervasutti route on the east face of the Grandes Jorasses.

 In 1985 he also climbed Gasherbrum II, along with his wife Goretta Traverso who became the first Italian woman to reach the peak of one of the eight-thousanders.